julionm/rust-studies/README.md

 - *destructor*: common concept of functions that cleans instances
 - *deadlock*: two threads waiting for each other execution to continue, creating a no exit situation, in other words creating a *deadlock*
 - *duck typing*: if it walks like a duck and quacks like a duck, it must be a duck!
+- *static dispatch*: the compiler knows which function with which types you're calling in compile time
+- *dynamic dispatch*: with dynamic, the compiler will only know which calls you're doing in runtime, so the code generated when using *static* and when using *dynamic* are different, when *dynamic* the program will have to discover in runtime which methods are called

 ---